Want to be a techie? Here's how to make it happen

 Didn’t major in computer science?
 You can still break into software development

 September 17, 2021 15 min read

 Based on a talk by Marisa Machlis and Cassidy Maher at Grace Hopper Celebration 2021.

 Wishing you could go into a tech career but feel like your art history or environmental studies degree might hold you back?
 Did you know you can leverage your skills in the humanities or STEM fields as a software developer!
 That’s right, your unique educational background equips you to think differently and—with the right training—will help you to drive novel solutions in your tech career.

-When you see a job description targeted at software developers with a BS in computer science (or the equivalent), 3+ years of experience in five different coding languages, experience with SDLC, Agile, AWS, and microservices, do you feel daunted?
+When you see a job description targeted at software developers with a BS in computer science (or the equivalent), 3+ years of experience in five different coding languages, experience with SDLC, AWS, and microservices, do you feel daunted?
 Here you are, a philosophy major or biology major, wondering what could have been if you’d gone into coding instead.